-- We can induce a net charge on a metal object by connecting a wire to the ground. - The object is "grounded" or "earthed". - Since it is so large and conducts, the Earth can give or accept charge. - The Earth acts as a reservoir for charge. - If the negative charge is brought close to a neutral metal - The positive charges will be induced toward the negatively charged metal. - The negative charges in the neutral metal will be gathered on the opposite side, transferring through the wire to the Earth. - If the wire is cut, the metal bar has net positive charge. - An electroscope is a device that can be used for detecting charge and signs. - How does this work?
+- We can induce a net charge on a metal object by connecting a wire to the ground. - The object is "grounded" or "earthed". - Since the Earth is so large and conducts, it can give or accept charge. - The Earth acts as a reservoir of electric charge. - If negative charge is brought close to a neutral metal - Positive charge will be induced toward the negatively charged metal. - The negative charges in the neutral metal will be gathered on the opposite side, transferring through the wire to the Earth. - If the wire is cut, the metal bar has net positive charge. - An electroscope is a device that can be used for detecting charge and signs. - How does this work?